demlabs/demlabs.github.io/pages/mentors.md

 ## Naeem Khan

 Senior Engineer at General Motors.
-MS by Research(Aero) from IIT Madras
+MS by Research(Mechanical, Combustion and CFD) from IIT Madras

 ![image-right](/images/mentor_naeem.jpg){: .align-right} Naeem lives and breathes CFD and is a voracious reader.

-Naeem joined IIT Madras as an MS(Research) student right after his undergraduation in aerospace engineering when he secured an AIR 19 in GATE(Aerospace), 2010.
-He worked with Prof. Sinha and has both academic and industrial experience of working in CFD.
+Naeem joined IIT Madras as an MS(Research) student right after his undergraduation in aerospace engineering when he secured an AIR 65 in GATE(Aerospace), 2010.
+He worked with Prof. V Raghavan and has both academic and industrial experience of working in CFD.
 Naeem takes care of our CFD courses.

 [LinkedIn](https://in.linkedin.com/in/naeemkhan88) [CV](https://demlabs.github.io/pdf/naeem_k.pdf)